bmbouter/CeleryManagement/README.rst

 Overview of Steps
 =================

-    -Create your Python virtual environment containing the correct requirements -Configure your settings
+    - Create your Python virtual environment containing the correct requirements
+    - Configure your settings
-    -Start the required processes
+    - Start the required processes

 .. contents::